linkml/linkml/docs/faq/modeling.md

 ## How do I constrain the value of a slot based on an entry in a different slot?

-You may want to make the entries in one slot contingent on another.
+You may want to make the entries in one slot contingent on a different slot.
 If, for example, you are developing a schema for a toy store that sells wooden horses and frogs.
 The horses are available in red and green, but the frogs are available in blue and pink.

 You can use a [rules block](https://linkml.io/linkml/schemas/advanced.html#rules) to constrain the permissible values for a particular slot dependent on the entry in another slot.